 For some, tax day means a much-awaited refund.
 For others, it may mean another expense.
 There are a variety of factors that can affect your taxes, including your status as a student.

-First thing’s first: If you paid qualifying educational expenses or student loan interest in the previous tax year, you may qualify for a student loan interest deduction or an education tax credit—which could potentially mean a lower tax bill or a higher tax refund.
+If you paid qualifying educational expenses or student loan interest during the tax year, you may qualify for a student loan interest deduction or an education tax credit — which could potentially mean a lower tax bill or a higher tax refund.

 When you claim a deduction on your taxes, it is subtracted from your total income.
 Your income taxes are assessed after the deduction is taken.
 In contrast, a tax credit is subtracted from any taxes you may owe.